turtle96/taskell/docs/UserGuide.md

 Formats:
 - `list` <br>
-Displays a list of uncompleted tasks.<br>
+Displays a list of uncompleted tasks<br>
 - `list-all` <br>
-Displays a list of all tasks, both completed and uncompleted.<br>
+Displays a list of all tasks, both completed and uncompleted<br>
 - `list-date` DATE <br>
-Displays a list of all the tasks due on the specified date.<br>
+Displays a list of all the tasks due on the specified date<br>
 - `list-done` <br>
-Displays a list of completed tasks.<br>
+Displays a list of completed tasks<br>
 - `list-priority` PRIORITY<br>
-Displays a list of tasks with the specified priority.
+Displays a list of tasks with the specified priority
 <br><p align="center"><img src="images/screenshots/listAllCmd.png" width="800"></br>
 Figure 8: `list-all` displays both completed and uncompleted tasks<br>
 <!-- @@author -->